 You have found your dream home and now it is time for the next step, submit an offer to purchase the property.
-Our role is to draft the legal document and communicate it to the seller’s representative on your behalf.
+My role is to draft the legal document and communicate it to the seller’s representative on your behalf.
 We will go over all the details with you to make sure all of your requirements are included and agreed.
-We will use our skills and experience as a negotiator to make sure you get the best possible deal.
+I will use my skills and experience as a negotiator to make sure you get the best possible deal.

 Real estate laws vary widely from region to region, and it’s essential that you protect your legal interests and account for any specific contractual contingencies that are unique to your area and desired property.
 Some general considerations include when drafting an offer: